Click for ALL Fat Transfer clinics in the UK & Ireland.

 With the development of collagen in the early 1980s and other dermal fillers which can be used to fill or “plump out” the skin, the popularity of fat transfer declined.
 However, recent advances in liposuction (which makes the collection of fat easier and safer) have seen an increase in the use of fat for re-injection into other areas of the body.

-In the U.S., according to statistics published by the American Society for Aesthetic Plastic Surgery (ASAPS) for 2015 just over 84,600 fat transfer injection procedures took place in that year, which represents a rise of 5.8% on 2013 figures.
+In the U.S., according to statistics published by the American Society for Aesthetic Plastic Surgery (ASAPS) for 2015 100,697 fat transfer injection procedures took place in that year, which represents a rise of 18.9% on 2015 figures.

 No similar statistics are available for the United Kingdom as yet but more and more people in this country are opting for cosmetic procedures such as fat transfer every year.